TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 If you track multiple remote forks, you should give them all helpful, distinguishing names (e.g `jeff_fork`, `reinhold_fork`, etc.)

 - **Working Directory**: The Working Directory is where a user makes edits to files.
-It has meaning in git only in reference to the Index and the last commit.
+It has meaning in git only in reference to the Index and the most recent commit (i.e the tip of the current branch).
-Files are editted in the working directory, before being added to the Index, and then finally committed to the current branch, or HEAD (see below).
+Files are editted in the working directory, before being added to the Index (or "staged"), and then finally committed to the current branch, or HEAD (see below).

 - **Index**: The Index (aka Staging Area) exists only in the intermediate step between editing local files and committing those files.
 Historically, other Version Control systems only allowed editting files, and then committing those files one by one.